- Improve your marketing strategy for technology products

 6. Improve your SEO

 Search engines remain one of the most powerful ways that tech buyers begin researching potential solutions for their problems.
-You therefore need a solid search engine optimisation (SEO) strategy to ensure you are more likely to appear in the searches that your ideal clients are carrying out.
+You, therefore, need a solid search engine optimisation (SEO) strategy to ensure you are more likely to appear in the searches that your ideal clients are carrying out.

 - Create a keyword strategy by optimising all existing pages and new blogs with valuable and relevant keywords

-- Build a backlink strategy – read our blog HERE to learn how
+- Build a backlink strategy

 - Optimise your pages with image alt tags, internal links and correct use of headings and titles